g60madman/ASIAIRPRO/SetupUbuntuINDI.md

-# Running Ubuntu & INDI on ASIAIR PRO
+# Running Ubuntu & INDI on ASIAIR PRO with KStars

 ### WHO IS THIS FOR
 While this is written for the ASIAIR PRO user base these same steps will work for any Rasberry Pi board 3 or 4.
 You simply need to skip the installation of the indi-asi-power that KenS from our very own CN wrote.